List of ancient tribes in Illyria: Ditiones

 The Ditiones (Διτίωνες) were a Pannonian Illyrian tribe.
 The Ditiones had 239 decuriae.

 Jasi

 Jasi was the name of a Pannonian Illyrian tribe.

 Osseriates

 The Osseriates (also Oseriates), along with the Celtic Varciani and the Colapiani, were created from the Pannonian Breuci.

 Illyrii proprie dicti

-Illyrii proprie dicti were the Illyrians proper, so called by Pliny (23–79 AD) in his Natural History.
+Illyrii proprie dicti were the Illyrians proper, so called by Pliny (23–79 CE) in his Natural History.
 They later formed the Docleatae.
 They were the Taulantii, the Pleraei or Pyraei, the Endirudini, Sasaei, Grabaei, Labeatae.
 Illyrians proper were also some of the native communities of Roman Dalmatia.